agera-sdk/previous-version-2/README.md

 When using the `rialight` command, you create new projects instantly:

 - `rialight new my-app`
+  - Creates an empty graphical application.
 - `rialight new --game my-game`
+  - Creates an empty game.
+- `rialight new --cli my-command`
+  - Creates an empty command-line interface application.

 The project templates share common functionality, including translation resources which use the [Fluent syntax](https://projectfluent.org).